Find Affordable College Courses

 28 Yearly Graduations

 University of North Carolina at Greensboro comes in at #14 on our list of the most popular colleges offering master's degrees in public health education and promotion.
 Roughly 19,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
-The public health education and promotion program at University of North Carolina at Greensboro awarded 28 master's degrees during the 2020-2021 school year.
-About 86% of this group were women, and 61% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,375 per year.
+During the most recent year for which we have data, 28 people received their master's degree in public health education and promotion from UNC Greensboro.
+Of these students, 88% were women and 71% were members of underrepresented racial-ethnic groups.

 #15